utkarshkulkarni45/Loan-Approval-Prediction-Using-ML/README.md

 ## Credits

-This web application was developed by Your Name.
+This web application was developed by UTKARSH.

-## License

-[Optional: Add your license information here, e.g., MIT License]